Roy Farran: Late life

 After leaving provincial politics, he was appointed by the Province of Alberta to serve as head of the Racing Commission.
 He also became a visiting professor at the University of Alberta and later founded a non-profit organization called French Vosges, providing Franco-Canadian student exchanges.
 He was awarded the Légion d'honneur in 1994 for his work in founding the organization.
-He later battled throat cancer which resulted in having his larynx surgically removed.
+Farran battled against a throat cancer which resulted in having his larynx surgically removed.
 Farran died in 2006.